 Why Amplitude over Mixpanel

 Prior to Amplitude, Calm was using Mixpanel for analytics.
-Unfortunately, Mixpanel’s inability to scale cost-effectively and lack of behavioral analytics were preventing Calm from collecting and accessing all of the data they needed.
 According to Tyler Sheaffer, Calm’s lead iOS Engineer, “We were just not tracking stuff because it would be too expensive.
 And that’s a bad way to think about what to track.”

 Calm was initially drawn to Amplitude based on their scalability and advanced behavioral features – said Alex Tew, CEO of Calm, “There’s really no incentive not to track as many things as possible.”
 Alex quickly saw that there was much more to be gained from switching to Amplitude, saying, “It’s actually a much better product than Mixpanel.”